brpo01/Project-Documentation/Project-14.md

         }
     }
   ```
-  Save and run the pipeline to install the scanner (you might get an error initially)
+  Save and run the pipeline to install the scanner.
+An error will be generated but it will also create "/var/lib/jenkins/tools/hudson.plugins.sonar.SonarRunnerInstallation/SonarQubeScanner/conf/sonar-scanner.properties" directory

 - Edit sonar-scanner.properties file
   ```